-On 9 January 1981, Mayor Ern Clark officially opened the course.
-To the Mayor's left in below photo is Peter Hopkins.
-He was the original professional and controller of the golf course, and continues to today.
+On 9 January 1981, then Mayor Ern Clark officially opened Whaleback Golf Course.
+To the Mayor's left in the photo above, is Peter Hopkins.
+Peter was the original golf professional and controller of the golf course, and continues today in this capacity.

-We recently re-enacted the photo to commemorate the 40th anniversary of the opening with current Mayor Patrick Hall and Peter (minus the white flared pants and other onlookers).
+A re-enactment of the photo taken on opening day was undertaken in 2021 to commemorate the 40th anniversary of the opening of Whaleback Golf Course.
+Pictured is Mayor Patrick Hall and Peter Hopkins, minus his white flared pants and the other onlookers.

 World War II Involvement

-Playing the course, you may have seen some strange buildings around the 6th, 7th and 8th and perhaps wondered what they are.
+While playing the course, you may see some unusual buildings around the 6th, 7th and 8th fairways, and perhaps wondered what they are.

 The buildings were originally part of a secret radar station built during WWII as R.A.A.F Ground Control Interception Radar Station No. 144.
 The buildings are considered integral to each other given their previous use as the operations room and its support generator room.